Khalid-hassa/Global-Tech-Layoffs-/README.md

 ## Detailed View

 .
-Utilized a table chart for drill through features for detailed view about country and company-wise
+Utilized a table chart for drill through features for detailed view about country and company-wise data.

 ## Conclusion